 No matter the reason for your hyperpigmentation, or even if you just need a brightening pick-me-up, tranexamic acid is worth checking out!
 The research around it is extremely promising, with each new study released showing more and more potential beauty uses.

-I’ve collected some of the best tranexamic skincare products that are already available online, so you can try this amazing ingredient for yourself.
-I then explain exactly what it is and how it can improve the look of the skin.
+In this article, we explain exactly what tranexamic acid for skin is and how it can improve the look of the skin.
 I compare its effects to other common skin-brightening ingredients like hydroquinone and vitamin C, and finish off with a quick explanation on how you should add it to your routine!

 - What Is Tranexamic Acid?